 2. Admission to the Teacher Education Program (TEP)

-Any Bridgewater College student who is in the application stage to the Teacher Education Program must go through the admission process.
-The following requirements must be met for the interview for admission to the BC TEP and maintained to continue participation:
+Any Bridgewater College student who wants to be a teacher must go through the Teacher Education Program admission process.
+The following requirements must be met to obtain an admissions interview and maintained to continue participation in the program:

 - Achieve an overall grade point average of 2.5 or better